AESD School Accreditation

 The school team develops a system of formative and summative assessments with a general timeline.
 Appropriate stakeholders monitor ongoing data and make recommendations for possible plan adjustments.
 Summative data and plan adjustments will be shared with stakeholders.

-The Online Workspace is a foundational piece of this process.
-School teams have a dedicated, secure area online to work through the phases in the SIPPR tool and attach their evidence/artifacts for each phase.
-The SIPPR Tool was built specifically for AESD Accreditation and is embedded into the unique, user-friendly online platform.
+The AESD Accreditation online workspace is a foundational piece of this process.
+School teams have a dedicated, secure area online to work through the six phases of the School Improvement Plan Process Review (SIPPR) tool and attach their evidence/artifacts for each of the phases.
+The SIPPR tool was created specifically for AESD Accreditation and is embedded into the user-friendly online platform.

 The School Improvement Plan (SIP) is based on and informed by data